 What Makes a Biophilic City?

-In my last article, I discussed the empirical evidence and case studies proving the social, health and economic benefits of biophilic design.
-But to what degree must a city engage in biophilia to be classed as a “biophilic city”?
+To what degree must a city engage in biophilia to be classed as a “biophilic city”?
 Timothy Beatley describes a biophilic city as being “partly defined by the qualities and biodiversity present and designed into urban life, but also the many activities and lifestyle choices and patterns, the many opportunities residents have to learn about and be engaged directly in nature, and the local institutions and commitments expressed, for instance, in local government budgets and policies”.

 So how do we classify a city as a biophilic city?

 According to the works of Timothy Beatley, Biophilic Cities can be indicated by the following qualities:

 - Biophilic cities have abundant nature in close proximity to large numbers of urbanites

 Green infrastructure programs, parklets & a high percentage land cover of green space would be steps towards fulfilling this aspect of a biophilic city.
 New York City qualifies as a biophilic city in this regard by PlaNYC’s goal of a public green space within a 10 minute walk of every resident by 2030, while Seattle P-Patch program aims for one community garden per 2,500 city inhabitants!

 - In biophilic cities, residents feel a deep affinity with the unique flora, fauna and fungi found there